viswajith-g/plants_sensors/README.md

         * The unnamed gas sensor's AOUT connects to A6 on the MKRWAN 1310
         * SCL and SDA on the SEN54 connect to the SCL and SDA of the MKRWAN 1310 respectively
         * The Tx of the PS1-VOC connects to the Rx of the MKRWAN 1310 and vice versa.

+  In my case for the I2C, I did not need pull up resistors, or a voltage converter, because the MKRWAN 1310 board is 3v3 rated for communication, and the SEN54 board is 3V3 tolerant for the communication pins.
+The PS1-VOC board however is 3V3 rated on the UART lines, so if you are using a regular arduino board, please remember to use a bidirectional voltage converter!!
+I am also connecting to the RPi via USB serial, so I don't need any logic level shifters, however if you are using a regular arduino board which is 5V rated, and the UART pins on the RPi, you might need one.